Multi-cancer early detection screening from a blood test

 Cancers growing in the body shed DNA into the bloodstream, and although there are many types of cancer, the DNA fragments act like a unique “fingerprint” of cancer.

-The Galleri test detects DNA fragments circulating in the blood and uses a machine learning algorithm to determine whether those DNA fragments originate from healthy cells or cancer cells, and for the ~1% of patients that screen positive, predict the most likely origin of the canceri.
+The Galleri test detects DNA fragments circulating in the blood and uses a machine learning algorithm to determine whether those DNA fragments originate from healthy cells or cancer cells, and for the ~1% of patients that screen positive, predict the most likely origin of the cancer.
 Galleri can identify DNA shed by cancer cells while the patient is still asymptomatic, when it may be more easily treated and potentially curable.

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
 Galleri should be used in addition to healthcare provider recommended screening tests.